zarif-al/graphql-starter-rust/server/Readme.md

 You can checkout the [user](/src/repositories/user/mod.rs) module in repositories to learn more.

 ## Misc
-This module contains miscellaneous code this project needs to function such as
+This module contains miscellaneous code this project needs to function such as:

 - A function to return the env struct
 - A function to return a db connection